Yosselin993/Social-life-application/README.md

 virtual machine, a second file will be created for writing individual code contributions.
 The second file will then be pushed to our shared GitHub repository using separate branches, allowing us to review each other’s work, collaborate effectively, and continuously build upon or enhance existing features.

+The languages we decided to work in are Python, CSS, and HTML.
+Python will serve as the backend language, handling the logic, data processing, and communication to our database.
+HTML is the backbone of our website, which defines the text, images, links, buttons, and other elements.
+While CSS will help us style the way our website looks, like the colors, layout, font, and other features.

 #The work method our team will be using

+#The different features that will be displayed in our website application